vikram087/icam-materials-database/docker/README.md

    # api key for models
    MODELS_API_KEY=your-api-key

+   # enter your domain here, or empty/localhost for dev
+   DOMAIN=your-domain
    ```

    > Note: You can use `openssl rand -hex 32` to generate random api keys